jamlamb1959/UP2/README.md

 This packages uses platformio(pio).
 Using github.com build runner that assumes the runner is running in the local environment(look at makefile.yml for details.)

+The biggest issue is that it expects the runner to support the tag esp32.